OllieBurke/EMRI_PE/README.md

 Run the following command:

 `
-salloc ...
+salloc -A lisa -N 1 -n 1 -c 20 --gres=gpu:1 --mem=20G -p gpu_a100 --qos=gpu_all -t 01:00:00
 `

+Example output is

+`
+salloc: Pending job allocation 4303336
+salloc: job 4303336 queued and waiting for resources
+salloc: job 4303336 has been allocated resources
+salloc: Granted job allocation 4303336
+salloc: Waiting for resource configuration
+salloc: Nodes trexgpu03 are ready for job
+`

-Assuming that everything has run smoothly, resources will be allocated to you.
-It may look like trexgpuX is available.
-You want to run the command `ssh trexgpuX` in order to gain access to that specific GPU.
+this is assuming that everything has run smoothly.
+In this case, trexgpu03 is available.
+You want to run the command `ssh trexgpu03` in order to gain access to that specific GPU.

 Once you have entered the job, you want to run the following commands: